 Keep them simple and easy to understand.

 The audience should be listening to you, not trying to sort out complex, distracting PPT slides.

 Practice and practice some more!

 Use note cards!
-Don't be dependent on the script - develop trust in yourself to improvise.
+Scripts are not allowed in presentations - develop trust in yourself to improvise.

 See page 26-27

 Memorable final thought

 Useful tip: Making a connection to the hook will give the audience a sense of closure and could contribute to cohesive organization.

 Emphasis is an important part of your message.